2007 Tashkent Open

-The 2007 Tashkent Open was a women's tennis tournament on the 2007 WTA Tour.
-Pauline Parmentier won the singles title, defeating Victoria Azarenka in the final, while Anastasiya Yakimova and Ekaterina Dzehalevich won the doubles title over Tatiana Poutchek and Anastassia Rodionova.
+The 2007 Tashkent Open was a women's tennis tournament that was part of the WTA Tier IV category of the 2007 WTA Tour.
+It was the ninth edition of the tournament and was held in Tashkent, Uzbekistan.
+Unseeded Pauline Parmentier won the singles title, defeating Victoria Azarenka in the final, while Anastasiya Yakimova and Ekaterina Dzehalevich won the doubles title over Tatiana Poutchek and Anastassia Rodionova.

 New players

 In the first round, a wildcard named Vlada Ekshibarova entered her first Women's Tennis Association tournament, and raced through her first round match against the sixth seeded Alla Kudryavtseva in straight sets.

 Ksenia Palkina from Kyrgyzstan qualified and defeated Ekaterina Dzehalevic in the first round.
 Palkina then defeated Ekshibarova in three sets to enter her first Women's Tennis Association quarterfinal.
 Palkina then lost to Victoria Azarenka.